 This reserve reflects any gains or losses on investments realised in the period along with any movement in the fair value of investments held that have been recognised in the Statement of Comprehensive Income.
-These include gains and losses from foreign currency exchange differences.
+These include gains and losses from foreign currency exchange differences arising on monetary assets and liabilities except for dividend income receivable.
 Additionally, the cost of share buybacks to be held in treasury is also deducted from this reserve.